jsk245/linear_optimization_calculator/README.md

 2. After writing the objective function, variable information, or constraint information, type a semicolon
 3. I assume that all objective functions are given in their maximization form.
 Just multiply by -1 if you have a minimization problem
 4. When introducing a variable using "var:", only write the variable name (like "var: x1;") or the variable name with >= 0 (like "var: x1 >= 0;")
-5. when introducing integral variables, use "intvar:".
+5. When introducing integral variables, use "intvar:".
 We assume that all integral variables are greater than or equal to 0.
 6. All constraints must include ">=", "<=", or "=", where the first two cannot have a space before the "=" sign.
 7. Do not use mathematical symbols in variable names other than numbers
 8. Always use the multiplication symbol (\*) in constraints if there is a coefficient in front of a variable